-- First and foremost, use a good quality synthetic or synthetic blend brush with Fusion Mineral Paint.
+- First and foremost, use a good quality synthetic or synthetic blend brush with Fusion Mineral Paint or Melange One Paint.
 We have lots of different brushes, styles and sizes to chose from here.

 - Use a Fusion Micro fiber or Staalmeester Micro felt roller on all flat surfaces.
 This will save you a lot of aggravation and time.
 It’s very difficult not to get brush strokes on long flat surfaces.
 I personally resisted using a roller for years because somehow I thought I’d be cheating and I also love to brush on paint.
 Do yourself a favor and get over that notion.
 It doesn’t matter how you get there as long as the end result is beautiful.
 You’ll still have lots of areas that you can’t get with a roller that you’ll need to brush.

 - If you’re using a brush for the whole surface or just areas you can’t get to with a roller, make sure you start with a slightly damp brush.
 This makes it much easier for the paint to glide onto the surface.